Pearbiossom-M/CUDA_performance_optimazition/operators/vectorAdd/README.md

 ### 1. Pinned Memory (Page-Locked Memory)

-1. Using `cudaMallocHost` allocates page-locked memory on the host side.
+1. Using `cudaMallocHost` allocates pinned memory on the host side.
 By eliminating runtime page locking/unlocking, the CUDA driver maps host virtual addresses to stable physical page frames, enabling GPU DMA engines to initiate asynchronous PCIe transfers without CPU involvement.
 Simultaneously, page-locked memory is a necessary condition for `cudaMemcpyAsync` to achieve true asynchronous semantics: only when source/destination memory is pinned can the CUDA runtime guarantee that copy requests are submitted non-blocking and overlap with kernel execution across different streams.
 This characteristic provides the system-level prerequisite for subsequent pipeline scheduling based on multi-stream.

 2. **Using `cudaMallocHost` on host side and `cudaFreeHost` for deallocation:**